mhlabCodingTeam/SegEM/README.md

 Use case 1: start with cnnStart.m (->cnnParameterSelection.m->mainSeg.m->wholeDatsetFwdPass.m->skeletonsToContacts.m); will all be opened in this order after setting directories in GUI

-Use case 2: start with skeletonsToContacts_legacy .m.m (other scripts only provided for purpose of documentation, will require some changes, e.g. changing folders manually, to run on local computer)
+Use case 2: start with skeletonsToContacts_legacy.m (other scripts only provided for purpose of documentation, will require some changes, e.g. changing folders manually, to run on local computer)

 ---